InformationSecurityCenter/RDG/README.md

 # CTF RDG AD 2022
-The contest was held on February 6, 2022.
+The contest was held on October 1, 2022.
 Repository contains source code of services, checkers and sploits.

 ## Results of the past competitions